SlimeVR/SlimeVR-Docs-Site/diy-from-scratch.md

 ---
 layout: page
-title: DIY from scratch
+title: DIY Components Breakdown
 nav_order: 5
 has_children: true
 ---

-# DIY from scratch
+# DIY Components Breakdown
 {:.no_toc}
 So you want to build your own SlimeVR trackers?

 There's a myriad of choices for making your own trackers, this page will focus on the most common set up in the DIY community.

+There are **no price guarantees**, the prices listed below are for simple reference but can change at any time.

 ## Calculate your costs
 {:.no_toc}